The Royal Kent School

 Harmful Behaviour in Young People and Children - Parents Protect - DfE

-You can report any Child Protection concerns you have to Surrey Children’s Single Point of Access (C-SPA) directly:
+You can also report any Child Protection concerns you have to Surrey Children’s Single Point of Access (C-SPA) directly:

 Phone: 0300 470 9100 (Monday – Friday 9am – 5pm)